JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 for example, in Jetcaster, we had to replace the `AnnotatedString.fromHtml()` function, which is a part of the Compose UI library, with a third-party multiplatform dependency.

-It's hard to figure out all such cases in advance, so be ready to find replacements or rewrite such code after the migration already starts.
+It's hard to figure out all such cases in advance, so be ready to find replacements or rewrite such code in the course of a migration.
 This is why we try to show how to move from one working state of a project making the smallest steps possible, so a hiccup would not stall your progress with a lot of parts moving at the same time.